 Matariki is the Māori name for the small cluster of stars also known as the Pleiades or the Seven Sisters, in the Taurus constellation.
-In New Zealand it comes into view low on the north-eastern horizon, appearing in the tail of the Milky Way in the last days of May or in early June, just before dawn.
+In New Zealand it comes into view low on the north-eastern horizon, appearing in the tail of the Milky Way in midwinter, just before dawn.
 This heralds the Māori New Year.

 Various Māori tribes celebrated Matariki at different times.
-Some held festivities when Matariki was first seen in the dawn sky; others celebrated after the rise of the full moon or at the beginning of the next new moon.
+Some held festivities when Matariki was first seen in the dawn sky, others after the rise of the full moon or at the beginning of the next new moon.

 For all tribes, the importance of Matariki has been captured in proverbs and songs, which link it with the bright star Whānui (Vega):

 Ko te tohu tēnā o te tau e!

 Matariki is also associated with the winter solstice.
 It appears when the sun, drifting north towards the shortest day, rises on the horizon in the north-east.
 The sun then turns around and begins its journey south.